 This course introduces students to the understanding about machine learning, security, privacy, adversarial machine learning, and basic game theory.
-Students will understand the different machine learning algorithms and analyze their implementation and security vulnerabilities through a series of homeworks and projects.
+Students will understand the different machine learning algorithms and analyze their implementation and security vulnerabilities through a series of homework and projects.

 Please contact the instructor if you have questions regarding the material or concerns about whether your background is suitable for the course.